Pelosi begins Asia tour in Singapore. No official word on whether she'll visit Taiwan

 A person familiar with the matter confirmed that Pelosi and her delegation landed in the city-state before dawn.
 They spoke on condition of anonymity because they were not authorized to release details to the media.

-Pelosi will call on Singapore President Halimah Yacob and Prime Minister Lee Hsien Loong, and meet with a number of Cabinet Ministers, said a spokesperson for Singapore's foreign ministry.
+Pelosi was to call on Singapore President Halimah Yacob and Prime Minister Lee Hsien Loong, and meet with a number of Cabinet Ministers, said a spokesperson for Singapore's foreign ministry.

 She is also expected to attend a cocktail reception with the American Chamber of Commerce in Singapore.
 There is no media access to her visit, which has been kept under tight wraps.